b-irb/sigma16-emulator/README.md

 ## Disassembler

-The assembler will disassemble a specified binary file into a textual representation including the raw binary, file offset, Sigma16 memory offset, and the decoded mnemonics (if any).
+The assembler will disassemble a specified binary file into a textual representation including the raw binary, file offset, Sigma16 memory offset, and the decoded mnemonics - if any.
 An example is shown below.

 ![disassembler output](https://raw.githubusercontent.com/birb007/sigma16-emulator/master/assets/disasm.png)